 Athletic Talent Awards may be awarded to undergraduate students who demonstrate outstanding athletic ability.
-Criteria include academic record, recommendations, achievements, and other evidence of ability to contribute to and benefit from the educational experience at Clarke.
+Criteria include academic records, recommendations, achievements, and other evidence of the ability to contribute to and benefit from the educational experience at Clarke.
 Talent scholarships are available in the following men’s and women’s sports: basketball, bowling, soccer, golf, lacrosse, track & field, cross country, volleyball, football, dance, and in baseball and softball.
 Please contact the head coach about these awards.

 ATHLETIC MANAGER AWARD